Becoming white thesis: Historiography

 The becoming white thesis or narrative was popularized in the 1990s by American scholars of European immigration to the United States.
 The historian Marta Cieslak has written that the "becoming white" thesis has been contrasted with the "white on arrival" thesis since the subject has been debated.
 Cieslak has stated her view that the becoming white thesis "lingers" in academic and popular discourse and that academics such as the historian Jochen Lingelbach have written books undermining the narrative while still appearing "unable to reject it completely".

-Noel Ignatiev's 1995 book How the Irish Became White states that Irish immigrants to the United States were not always considered white.
-Ignatiev argues that some Irish people initially sympathized with African-Americans due to their own history of oppression at the hands of the British and that the Irish-American process of becoming white entailed adopting racist, anti-Black attitudes.
-Some critics of "How the Irish Became White" and other similar works say that the idea that the Irish were once non-white is a "false premise".
-Writing for IrishCentral, James Wilson wrote that the book panders to "white grievance" by exaggerating Irish suffering and that African Americans suffered more in the United States because at "no point in US history were the Irish kidnapped from their homeland and brought shackled to America".
+In his 1995 book How the Irish Became White, Marxist historian Noel Ignatiev argued that Irish immigrants to the United States overcame anti-Irish and anti-Catholic discrimination from white Americans by adopting their racist and anti-Black attitudes; Ignatiev's core argument in the book was that "whiteness was not a biological fact but rather a social construction with boundaries that shifted over time".
+The book quickly spread beyond academic circles and achieved widespread mainstream popularity, with the historian Nell Irvin Painter writing in The Washington Post that it was "the most interesting history book of 1995," and a positive review blurb on the book's back cover was provided by the former radio personality Mumia Abu-Jamal, who at the time was on death row for the 1981 murder of Irish-American police officer Daniel Faulkner.
+How the Irish Became White went on to have a seminal influence in whiteness studies.

 Labor historian Eric Arnesen wrote in 2001 that "the notion that the non-white Irish became white has become axiomatic among many academics"; however, he argued that this was historically inaccurate, and that the Irish in the United States were considered white throughout the 19th and 20th centuries.
-Whiteness scholar David Roediger has argued that during the early period of Irish immigration to the United States "it was by no means clear that the Irish were white" or "that they would be admitted to all the rights of whites and granted all the privileges of citizenship".
+David Roediger has argued that during the early period of Irish immigration to the United States "it was by no means clear that the Irish were white" or "that they would be admitted to all the rights of whites and granted all the privileges of citizenship".
 However, Arnesen suggests that the Irish were in fact granted full rights and privileges upon naturalization and that early Irish immigrants "often blended unproblematically into American society".
 Arnesen has written that the question of Irish Americans becoming white is a useful project, but that discussions are often "vague and inexact", concluding that the narrative that the "Irish became white is dead wrong.
 The Irish...were not considered “non-white,” and hence did not “become white”; they were already white...the very question posed by whiteness scholars is based upon a false premise."